1. How Message Sending Works

 VARCHAR(5000)

-If the message_type is "document" or "photo," you need to specify the file name to be sent here.
+If message_type is "document" or "photo," you need to specify the file name to be sent here.

 Note: The file to be sent must be copied in advance to the "userfiles" folder under the SQLMessenger installation directory.